Neck and back pain is nothing to be taken lightly.

 Common treatments for disc injuries involve bed rest, pain relievers, steroid injections, intense physical therapy, and surgery.
-Chiropractic treatment, on the other hand, is a non-surgical, drug-free method to address your pain at the source.
+Spinal manipulation, on the other hand, is a non-surgical, drug-free treatment option to address your pain at the source.

-At your first visit to Oviedo Chiropractic, you will receive an X-ray to help our doctors diagnose your condition.
+At your first visit to Oviedo Chiropractic, you will receive an X-ray to help our doctors rule out other conditions.
 You will then receive a treatment plan that will likely include manual adjustments and flexion-distraction.

 Flexion-distraction is a technique that uses a special table to gently stretch your discs to relieve the pressure caused by your vertebrae.
 This allows your discs to draw in more water and help them to “plump up.”
 Your chiropractor will likely advise you to drink plenty of water after your appointment to assist with the process.